Cameron-Cn/folio/README.md

 ### Writing (Technical & Non)
 As a graduate of the Humanities, the language arts will forever be close to my heart.
 As someone with a hobby in tech, and jobs spanning various tech-affiliated areas, my writing currently tends more towards the Technical (i.e. informative) rather than expository (i.e. argumentative) form.

 Note that, as a lot of my actual technical writing is produced for _internal_ use, I cannot provide full examples here for many projects.
 I am able to send excerpted segments in "password-protected" form upon request.
-(See `cumberland_writing_sample_2018.128.pdf` for example.)
+(See `cumberland_writing_sample_2018.128.pdf` and `cumberland_writing_sample_2021.128.pdf` for example.)
+There is NO sensitive, proprietary, or personal information included in either document.

 That said, I do have a number of publicly available publications:
 * [Seed Grants of Change: Building Thriving Networks Among Female Geotechnical Faculty](https://ascelibrary.org/doi/10.1061/%28ASCE%29EI.2643-9115.0000039) was published in 2021 in _The Journal of Civil Engineering Education_.